 The receiver sensitivity is defined as the minimum input signal level required at the antenna terminals of the receiver to produce a specified level of performance after demodulation and processing.
 The minimum sensitivity is derived by comparing the wanted signal to the sum of both receiver noise and received interference power in the reference receiver bandwidth.

-The receiver sensitivity may be defined by the formula:

-Sensitivity (dBW) = (S/(N + I))min + 10 log (kToB) + (NF) (4)

-where:
+System-6 receiver protection criterion as described in Recommendation ITU-R M.1730-1 is:

+I/N ≤ −6 dB (4)